smartgeber Logo

 Understanding the Marathon Distance

-The marathon distance is precisely 42.195 kilometers, or 26.219 miles.
+The official marathon distance is 42.195 kilometers or 26.219 miles.
 This specific measurement is recognized globally and is the standard for marathon races around the world.
-Whether you're running in New York, Tokyo, or Berlin, the marathon distance remains consistent.
+But how did this precise distance come to be?

 The marathon distance has its roots in ancient Greece.
-The story goes that a messenger named Pheidippides ran from the battlefield of Marathon to Athens, a distance of about 40 kilometers, to announce a Greek victory.
-This legendary run inspired the modern marathon race.
+The story goes that a messenger named Pheidippides ran from the battlefield of Marathon to Athens, a distance of about 40 kilometers, to announce the Greek victory over the Persians.
+However, the modern marathon distance wasn't standardized until the early 20th century.

 Training for the Marathon Distance